-However, after doing some research on this topic, we have drawn up a list of states which has the most tornadoes.
+However, after researching this topic, we have drawn up a list of countries with the most tornadoes in the world.

 Top Countries With Most Tornadoes List of 2021